-The League collects personal information only when it is voluntarily provided to us.
+The ACL collects personal information only when it is voluntarily provided to us.
 We will seek consent to the use or disclosure of personal information at the time of collection, prior to use or disclosure, when applicable.

-In determining the form of consent to use, including whether it is express or implied, the League will take into account the sensitivity of the information and the reasonable expectations of the individual in the circumstances.
-For example, when an individual fills out a form, the individual implies that the League may use the personal information for the purposes for which the form was filled out.
+In determining the form of consent to use, including whether it is express or implied, the ACL will consider the sensitivity of the information and the reasonable expectations of the individual in the circumstances.
+For example, when an individual fills out a form, the individual implies that the ACL may use the personal information for the purposes for which the form was filled out.
 Similarly, if you initiate communication with the ACL (for example, by sending the ACL an e-mail) and provide personal contact information, we will assume that we have your consent to use your personal contact information to respond to the communication.

-Disclosure of personal information is made to the League, the Department of National Defence and approved League authorities and contactors who require this information to perform their official roles in pursuit of the purposes of the Air Cadet League of Canada and in conjunction with the stated purpose.
-Disclosure of personal information is also made to the OPC’s professional advisors.
+Disclosure of personal information is made to the ACL and approved ACL authorities and contractors who require this information to perform their official roles in pursuit of the purposes of the ACL and in conjunction with the stated purpose.
+Disclosure of personal information is also made to the ACL’s professional advisors.

 In addition, if a donation is made, a mailing address is required by, and will be provided to, the Canada Revenue Agency (CRA) through inclusion on any issued tax receipt.